- Get Info

 Conversion of quarter credits: The University follows a semester calendar.
 Quarter credits from other U.S. institutions are usually converted to semester credits by multiplying the number of quarter credits by 2/3.
 For example, 30 quarter credits equal 20 semester credits.

-Residence requirement for graduation: Regardless of the number of transferable credits, in order to complete a degree at the University a student must take a minimum of 30 semester credits offered through the University, including 24 credits taken after admission to the major or program and taken from the college offering the major or program.
+Residence requirement for graduation: Regardless of the number of transferable credits, in order to complete a degree at the University a student must take a minimum of 30 semester credits offered through the University campus from which the student is seeking to graduate.
+Please see our Transfer Credit Policy Statement for a full explanation.

 Grade records: Individual transfer courses, credits, and grades will not appear on your University of Minnesota transcript.
 Your transfer GPA is not computed into your University of Minnesota GPA.